Aylesbury Grammar School 11 Plus (11+) Exam Secondary Transfer Test

 Exam Board Type: GL Assessment

-From 2018, admission to Year 7 at Aylesbury Grammar School is determined by student performance in the 11 plus Secondary Transfer Test, which aims to select based on academic ability.
+Admission to Year 7 at Aylesbury Grammar School is determined by student performance in the 11 plus Secondary Transfer Test, which aims to select based on academic ability.

 Children who attend a primary school in Buckinghamshire will prepare for the exam by taking a Preparation Test at their school.

 The Prep Test helps pupils familiarise themselves with the layout of the exam and gives them an indication of the types of questions they could be asked.
 The Preparation Test lasts around 35 minutes, which is shorter than the actual Transfer Test.
 Children who do not attend primary school in Buckinghamshire are invited to take the Prep Test at one of the grammar schools.

 If a student doesn’t achieve the required score in the exam due to exceptional circumstances, parents may apply for a Selection Review.
 The Review is made up of a panel, approved by the Local Authority, and will consider each individual case on its own merit.
 Reviews will take place before any allocations to Buckinghamshire grammar schools are made.